jgthms/marksheet/_posts/2015-09-04-sass-nesting.md

 ### Nesting purpose

-Because [CSS priority](/css-priority.html) can be tricky, it's common to use be **specific** when writing selectors, by combining multiple classes/tags to prevent CSS rules to cancel each other out.
+Because [CSS priority](/css-priority.html) can be tricky, it's common to be **specific** when writing selectors, by combining multiple classes/tags to prevent CSS rules to cancel each other out.

 {% highlight css %}
 .description{}